 Once you’ve committed to the idea of Mardi Gras, get on buying a plane ticket stat.
 Plane ticket prices can and will skyrocket for dates around Mardi Gras weekend, and you don’t want to be sucked dry last minute; you need that money for debauchery!
 Be smart, get yourself cheap plane tickets on JustFly before prices go up.

-The second most important item on the list: a place to sleep!
+The second most important item on the list: finding a place to stay in New Orleans!
 If you know you’re coming for Mardi Gras in New Orleans, book a place to sleep ASAP.
 Accommodation fills up fast, and will only get more expensive closer to the day.

 Many people stick to the French Quarter when looking for accommodation, but I recommend getting out of the Quarter.
 It can be chaotic at the best of times.
 If you want to be close to parade action without the clusterfuck of the French Quarter, consider…